-Yes, that, um…tasteful grey hoodie costs 10 grand.
+Yes, a, um…tasteful grey hoodie costs 10 grand.
 It was a one off to promote a clothing company's casual menswear collection.
 Despite looking all shiny it only had one real diamond on it, although that was an impressive 3 carats.
 Careful though, the diamond was used as the zipper pull; accidently snap that off and you're just some guy in an ugly hoodie with a cow skull on it.

 So what to do if you are seriously diamond crazy but you've already bought yourself the diamond shoes and the diamond hoodie?
 Seriously, where else on your person can you stick some glittering gems?
 Apparently, all over your fingernails.

 Even in the middle of a world-wide financial crisis, there are still women in the Middle East who not only have the $51,000 to pay for the diamond manicure, but have enough servants to ensure they don't risk doing anything that could cause them to break a nail.
 A salon in Dubai offers the manicure, guaranteed to contain a full 10 carats of diamonds, only after a personal consultation with the owner.
 We assume these meetings don't include the questions, "You know how long a manicure usually lasts, right?
 And you still want to pay $51,000 for this?"